Mini red velvet cupcakes made from scratch, baked in a small batch and topped with a light whipped cream cheese frosting.

 Instructions

-- Preheat the oven to 347°F/175°C and prepare a mini cupcake pan with paper liners.
+- Preheat the oven to 347°F (175°C) and line a mini cupcake pan with paper liners.

-- In a bowl, mix and sift together the dry ingredients: flour, cocoa powder, salt, and baking soda.
+- In a bowl, sift together the flour, cocoa powder, salt, and baking soda.

-- In a large mixing bowl, beat the softened butter with sugar using an electric mixer for 1-2 minutes.
+- In a large mixing bowl, beat the softened butter and sugar with an electric mixer for 1–2 minutes until creamy.

-- Add the egg, vanilla, red food coloring, and apple cider vinegar, and beat to incorporate (adjust the amount of food coloring until you achieve a bright red color).
+- Add the egg, vanilla, red food coloring, and vinegar, then beat until fully combined.
+Adjust the food coloring if needed to get a bright red color.

-- Fold in the dry ingredients and milk alternately, mixing with a spatula to incorporate.
+- Add the dry ingredients and milk alternately, folding gently with a spatula until just combined.

-- Bake the mini cupcakes in the oven for about 10 minutes until they are puffed up and cooked through in the center.
+- Bake for about 10 minutes, until the mini cupcakes are puffed and set in the center.

 Cream cheese frosting